 Rollover is (almost) Over

-Icon, pictograms and infographics will be hot items in 2016.
+Icon, pictograms, and infographics will be hot items in 2016.
 Icons are the fastest way to communicate information to customers with a short attention span.
-While people scan a page (in 1-2 seconds), icons’ role is to stop viewers’ eyes on interesting content that grabs their focus.
-A text only website stands no chance of being read without adding icons at key places.
+While people scan a page (in 1-2 seconds), the icons’ role is to stop viewers’ eyes on interesting content that grabs their focus.
+A text-only website stands no chance of being read without adding icons at key places.

 Using different typographic rules on the same page started about 2 years ago with the arrival of HTLM5 and the development of web fonts (the opportunity to use any arbitrary font without the need for the user to install the font on his computer to be able to read it).